1jour1vin

 Nose

-Aromas of freshly pressed black grapes, notes of red and white fruits, hints of citrus
+Aromas of freshly pressed black grapes, notes of red and white fruits, and a hint of citrus

-Ample vine peach pulp and bouquet of aromatic herbs, slight spicy notes on the finish, beautiful tension
+Rich in vine peach pulp with a bouquet of aromatic herbs, subtle spicy notes on the finish, and lovely structure

 Serve